As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Chalcedony | Ardmore, Scenic, Rockyford, Oglala |

-South Dakota isn’t particularly known for its gold as other U.S. states, however, there are various places where you can find it.
-The area mines in Laughing Water Creek are an excellent place to start, or the Broken Boot Gold Mine, near Deadwood, however, you have to pay a small fee here.
+South Dakota isn’t particularly known for its gold like other U.S. states; however, there are various places where you can find it.
+The area mines in Laughing Water Creek are an excellent place to start, as is the Broken Boot Gold Mine near Deadwood; however, you must pay a small fee here.

-When it comes to rockhounding for silver in South Dakota, you can also go to the area mines in the south-west of Rockford.
-The Laughing Water Creek is also abundant in silver, and so are the area mines and pits to the east of Savoy.
+Regarding rockhounding for silver in South Dakota, you can also visit the area mines southwest of Rockford.
+The Laughing Water Creek is also abundant in silver, as are the area mines and pits to the east of Savoy.

-To find chalcedony in South Dakota, you can try your luck in the Interior, the area east and north outside the park boundaries.
-In the Cheyenne River gravels near Red Shirt, or in Oglala the area south-west to Smithwick, you can find it as well.
+To find chalcedony in South Dakota, you can try your luck in the Interior, east, and north outside the park boundaries.
+You can also find the Cheyenne River gravels near Red Shirt or Oglala, southwest of Smithwick.

-To find blue chalcedony, go to the Rockyford, and search the area washes to the west.
-Gem-quality blue chalcedony can also be found in the area ravines, washes, or gravels of Scenic.
+To find blue chalcedony, search Rockyford and the area that washes to the west.
+Gem-quality blue chalcedony can also be found in ravines, washes, or gravels of Scenic.

 TIP: If you want to know more about gold prospecting in South Dakota, check out the complete guide in the article below: